rust-lang/rustfmt/Configurations.md

 #### `[]` (default):

-All macro invocations will be formatted.
+rustfmt will follow its standard approach to formatting macro invocations.

+No macro invocations will be skipped based on their name.
+More information about rustfmt's standard macro invocation formatting behavior can be found in [#5437](https://github.com/rust-lang/rustfmt/discussions/5437).

 ```rust
 lorem!(